Mgor3944/InnerStepsWebApp/README.md

 4. See if I can store user progress in local storage so that they can continue from where they left off.

-Have completed:

-1. Redesigned system architeture to account for all included pages and disabled the current onboarding form so I can work on other pages.
-Although I need to make sure I re-enable it once I've completed the other pages.

 Look into:

 - PostHog for user analytics: https://posthog.com/talk-to-a-human